bckohan/django-render-static/doc/source/configuration.rst

 ~~~~~~~~

 Override the default destination where a template will be rendered.
 Templates loaded from ``DIRS``
-instead of apps do not have a default destination and must be provided one here.
+instead of apps do not have a default destination and must be provided here.
 When rendering a
 single template, if the ``dest`` parameter is not an existing directory, it will be assumed to be
 the full path including the file name where the template will be rendered.
 When rendering in batch
 mode, ``dest`` will be treated as a directory and created if it does not exist.